Thursday, February 26, 2015

 My head is bloody, but unbowed.

-Beyond this place of wrath and tears
+Beyond this place of wrath and

 Looms but the Horror of the shade,